How to Grow Hardy Chrysanthemums

 unharmed at that.!?
 Most likely it's a hardy mum, or Chrysanthemum as they

 are formally called.
-Mums are indeed hardy and usually among the last flowers
+Mums are indeed hardy, and usually among the last flowers

 in your garden.

-in flower gardens, cut back and bloom again in the fall.
+gardens, cut back and bloom again in the fall.

 There are hundreds of varieties of mums.
 Mums are a member of the daisy family.